kbidzhiev/kbidzhiev/TTopt/ttopt0.md

 # Tensor Network optimiser

-In the current series of articles, I describe step by step how to design an SDK for scientific software.
-As an example, I have chosen the [Tansor Train Optimiser (TTOpt)](https://github.com/AndreiChertkov/ttopt), which features an SDK built around the minimization of a scalar function.
-This function accepts multidimensional data as input and returns a scalar value.
+In the current series of articles, I describe step by step how to design an SDK around a scientific software package.
+As an example, I have chosen the [Tansor Train Optimiser (TTOpt)](https://github.com/AndreiChertkov/ttopt).

+The SDK reads a multidimensional function from the terminal and computes a minima.
+This function accepts multidimensional data as input and returns a scalar value:

 ```math
 f: \mathbb{R}^d \rightarrow \mathbb{R}